iofun/treehouse/README.md

 Nodes provide granular unit control with in this tropical high-performance computing infrastructure.

-Remember, as your processing units grow in number, you must spawn more nodes to control them.
+Remember, as your computing units grow in number, you must spawn more nodes to control them.